Poets

 Catherine Simmonds' poetry has been published in journals in the UK and USA.
 We Have Heard Ravens (2008, Flagon Press) is her collection of prose poems drawn from the diaries of Dorothy Wordsworth.

-Catherine recently read new poetry inspired by Thomas Hardy at Max Gate in Dorchester along with Paul Hyland, Kate Scott and Pam Zinnemann- Hope.
-This was part of the Poetry Society's Centenary, the event being called 'Who’s In The Next Room?'
+Catherine has read new poetry inspired by Thomas Hardy at several venues including Max Gate in Dorchester along with Paul Hyland, Kate Scott and Pam Zinnemann- Hope.
+This was part of the Poetry Society’s Centenary, the event being called ‘Who’s In The Next Room?’
+Catherine read from a collection of her own poems at the Brympton Festival 2012.

 Jo Waterworth